spectare/spectare-nl/content/posts/team-kickoff.md

 And more important: you need a way to adapt all of them during the existence of the team.

-The foundation for delivery is a clear process - it should be as simple as possible but not less than that - that allows for change.
+The foundation for delivery is a clear process - it should be as simple as possible but not simpler - and allows for change.
-This means that you need to create your teams rules of the game and that includes the way you can change these rules.
+This means that you need to create your teams rules of the game.
+This includes the way you are able to change these rules.

-It is helpful to stay alert on rule changes versus content changes - a lesson that has been a key element in the Holocracy structures for instance.
+It is helpful to stay alert on rule changes versus content changes - a lesson that has been a key element in the Holocracy structures.

-When the rules of the game are clear, use these rules to create your process and use the process to create your content.
+When the rules of the game are clear, use these rules to create your process and use the process to deliver and support your content.

 ## How do you do this as a team?